bensheldon/good_job/README.md

     require 'good_job/engine' # <= Add this line
     # ...
     ```

+   Note: If you find the dashboard fails to reload due to a routing error and uninitialized constant `GoodJob::ExecutionsController`, this is likely because you are not requiring the engine early enough.

 1. Mount the engine in your `config/routes.rb` file.
 The following will mount it at `http://example.com/good_job`.